-Construction of the House
+Construction of the Henry House

-Although the Trustees minutes mention in September 1837 that construction of the professor’s house was to commence “without any delay,” construction did not begin until early 1838.
+Although the Trustees’ September 1837 minutes note that construction of the professor’s house was to commence “without any delay,” construction did not begin until early 1838.
 We know from a letter sent to Joseph Henry that his old house was dismantled in November 1837 [34].
-We know also that Henry and his family occupied a rented house in the nearby Princeton Theological Seminary, fully covered by the College [35].
-The Trustee’s Minutes from September 26, 1837 state
+We know also that Henry and his family occupied a rented house at the nearby Princeton Theological Seminary, fully covered by the College [35].
+The Trustee’s minutes from September 26, 1837 state:

 “Resolved, that a sum not exceeding three hundred dollars, be appropriated for the rent of a house for Professor Henry, for the present year.”

 We know also from the Building Committee’s minutes that there was difficulty in securing funding.
-College finances were not the best and at this time it was common for individual Trustees to loan moneys to the struggling College.
+College finances were not the best and, at this time, it was common for individual Trustees to loan money to the struggling College.
 A member of the Trustees expressed the desire to get started quickly and he offered to loan funds to begin construction.
-That Trustee member was not named in these documents, but in the April 1838 records of the Treasurer there is a credit to Trustee Robert Lenox for $1500 in support of Professor Henry’s house.
-Lenox was the chairman of the Finance Committee who in 1835 had recommended that Henry’s original house be expanded.
-In the April 1838 Trustee Minutes, the Building Committee announces its decision to substitute “brick for stone” [36].
-No explanation is given or was found for this switch.
-Financial records found concerning the construction of the house show that Daniel Dougherty dug the cellar.
-He was paid $35.00 for this on April 12, 1838 – the work was presumably completed by then [25].
-Dougherty was a regular employee of the College whenever digging was needed.
+That Trustee was not named in these documents but, in the April 1838 records of the Treasurer, there is a credit to Trustee Robert Lenox for $1500 in support of Prof. Henry’s house.
+Lenox was chairman of the Finance Committee and recommended that Henry’s original house be expanded in 1835.
+In the April 1838 Trustee minutes, the Building Committee announced its decision to substitute “brick for stone” [36].
+No explanation was found for this switch.
+Financial records concerning construction of the house show that Daniel Dougherty dug the cellar.
+He was paid $35.00 for this on April 12, 1838, so presumably his work was completed by that date [25].
+Dougherty was a regular contractor to the College whenever digging was needed.

-We also know from the personal diary of Rev. Cooley, who served as the agent overseeing most expenses related to the House, that Ezekial Howell began work on the house on or about April 8th 1838 [37].
+We know also from the personal diary of Rev. Cooley, who served as the agent overseeing most expenses related to the House, that Ezekial Howell began work on the house on or about April 8, 1838 [37].
 Howell received substantial payments at regular intervals over the next several months.
-It is very clear from the Treasurer’s records of bills and payments [38], and from Cooley’s diary entries that Ezekial Howell is the principal builder of the Joseph Henry House.
+It is very clear from the Treasurer’s records of bills and payments [38] and also from Cooley’s diary entries that Ezekial Howell was the principal builder of the Henry House.

 We know that Henry’s house was completed by mid-September 1838.
-Henry himself told his brother, James Henry, in a letter that he finishes on September 13, 1838 [39],
+Joseph Henry himself told his brother James in a letter he finished on September 13, 1838 [39]:

 “We are just about to move and hope to get into the new house in the course of the present week … We commenced to move to day and expect to get through by tomorrow night.”

-There are also a few bills in mid-September for leveling of the ground, and for fences, and the like ― expenses that one would expect at the end of a project.
-Some of these final bills and a few earlier ones involved Steadman ― his personal expertise was carpentry.
-During the time that the Henry house was being constructed by Howell, Steadman was building Whig Hall on the back campus, only a few hundred feet away.
-A cumulative statement listing the money paid for the House shows that the last payment prior to the Trustees meeting was entered on September 27, 1838, when construction was mostly finished.
-At that point the total expenditures for the House tallied $5754.79, or roughly 50% over the original $4000.00 budgeted.
+There were also several mid-September bills for leveling the ground, erecting fences, and the like ― expenses which are typically expected at the end of a home building project.
+Some of these final bills and a few earlier ones involved Steadman whose personal expertise was carpentry.
+During the time that the Henry House was being constructed by Howell, Steadman was building Whig Hall on the back campus, only a few hundred feet away.
+A cumulative statement listing the money paid for the Henry House shows that the last payment prior to the Trustees meeting was entered on September 27, 1838 when construction was mostly finished.
+At that point, the total expenditures for the house tallied $5754.79, or roughly 50% over the original $4000.00 budgeted.